Arpita0797/A-Global-Layoff-Intelligence-Dashboard-2020-2024-/README.md

 💸 No significant correlation between funding raised and layoffs, indicating that layoffs are influenced more by operational or market strategy than by available capital

-Here’s a visual overview showcasing the dashboard’s components and interactivity (Global Layoff Intelligence Dashboard.png)
+Here’s a visual overview showcasing the dashboard’s components and interactivity ((https://github.com/Arpita0797/A-Global-Layoff-Intelligence-Dashboard-2020-2024-/tree/main))